balena-io/docs/shared/jetson-orin/jetson-orin-nano-devkit-nvme.md

   <details>
   <summary><b>I want to use a monitor</b></summary>
 <br>
-A Display Port cable or Display Port to HDMI adapter is necessary for connecting your Jetson Orin Nano to a monitor.
-Once the monitor is attached, the UEFI firmware version will be displayed at the top of the screen:
+<b>A Display Port cable or Display Port to HDMI adapter is necessary for connecting your Jetson Orin Nano to a monitor.</b> Once the monitor is attached, the UEFI firmware version will be displayed at the top of the screen:

 ![Orin UEFI display menu](/img/jetson-orin/jetson_orin_interrupt_booting_uefi.webp)